gloveboxes/Advocacy-GitHub-Reporting/README.md

 1. Select **All repositories**, or if you want finer control, select ***Only select repositories*** and select the repos you want to track.
 1. Select **Repository permissions**.
 1. Select **Administration** to **Read-only**.
-1. Leave the remain fields with their default values.
+1. Leave the remaining fields with their default values.
 1. Select **Generate token**.
 1. Copy the token to the clipboard.